Immersed figure-8 annuli and anyons: Strong isomorphism conjecture in arbitrary dimensions

-Besides, the strong isomorphism conjecture (Conjecture~\ref{conj:strong}) seems to resonate with another basic question: ``What is the definition of quantum dimension for an arbitrary immersed sectorizable region $S \looparrowright \mathbf{S}^n$?"
-This question is open for dimensions $n \ge 3$.
+Besides, the strong isomorphism conjecture (Conjecture~\ref{conj:strong}) seems to resonate with another basic question: ``What is the definition of the quantum dimension for a superselection sector associated with an arbitrary immersed sectorizable region $S \looparrowright \mathbf{S}^n$?"
+For dimensions $n \ge 3$, this question is open.
 Many (if not all) nontrivially immersed $S$ have an embedded version $S^\star \hookrightarrow \mathbf{S}^n$, where $S^\star$ is in the homeomorphism class of $S$.
 Since $S^\star$ is embedded, the quantum dimension of a superselection sector $I \in \calC_{S^\star}$ (characterized by $\Sigma(S^\star)$) can be defined from the entropy difference of an extreme point $\rho^I$ with the vacuum $\sigma$:

 While Eq.~\eqref{eq:d_I-familiar} is familiar in early works, we are still interested in knowing if $d_I \ge 1$ in general.
 Nontrivial checks from 3D and gapped domain walls are consistent with $d_I \ge 1$, but the general proof for an arbitrary $n$ is lacking.
 This puzzle can be restated as a question about the vacuum state: ``Does the vacuum state have the absolute minimum entropy among states in $\Sigma(\Omega)$, for any $\Omega \hookrightarrow \mathbf{S}^n$?"
 We would like to conjecture the affirmative direction.